-To call Python® modules in MATLAB® you must have a supported version of the reference implementation (CPython) installed on your system.
-MATLAB supports the following versions:
+To call Python® modules in MATLAB®, you must have a supported version of the reference implementation (CPython) installed on your system.
+MATLAB supports versions 2.7, 3.6, and 3.7.

 To determine if your system has a supported version, use the